-An active, energetic breed, the Devon Rex enjoys delighting her parent with playful performances rewarded with loving attention.
+An active, energetic breed, the Devon rex enjoys delighting their parent with playful performances rewarded with loving attention.

-The Devon Rex should never be brushed because her fur is too fragile.
+The Devon rex should never be brushed because their fur is too fragile.

 Male: small: <3 kg.